Skip to main content

 Example graph depicting a candlestick chart

-Goal: Show price movement in a comprehensive way (including the open, high, low, and close), while also using colour coding and a thicker candle "body" to show trends at a glance.
+Goal: show price movement in a comprehensive way (including the open, high, low, and close), while also using colour coding and a thicker candle "body" to show trends quickly.

-• Anyone who wants a wealth of information at a glance
+• Anyone who wants a wealth of information quickly

 • Investors timing when to buy or sell a stock